Taiwan reports increased Chinese activity around territory - www.lokmattimes.com

 Taiwan reports increased Chinese activity around territory

-Taipei [Taiwan], July 23 : Taiwan's Ministry of National Defence has reported a surge in activity by China's People's Liberation Army (PLA) near the Taiwan Strait, with 18 Chinese aircraft and 8 People's Liberation Army Navy (PLAN) vessels detected as of 6 am local time today.
+Taipei [Taiwan], July 24 : Taiwan's Ministry of National Defence has reported a surge in activity by China's People's Liberation Army (PLA) near the Taiwan Strait, with 22 Chinese aircraft, nine People's Liberation Army Navy (PLAN) vessels and one official ship detected as of 6 am local time on Wednesday.

-According to the Ministry, six of the PLA aircraft breached the median line, entering Taiwan's southwestern Air Defence Identification Zone (ADIZ).
+According to the Ministry, 12 of the PLA aircraft breached the median line, entering Taiwan's southwestern Air Defence Identification Zone (ADIZ).
 Taiwan's military closely monitored the situation and responded promptly to the incursion.

+In a post on X, Taiwan's Ministry of National Defence said, "22 PLA aircraft, 9 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+12 of the aircraft crossed the median line and entered Taiwan's southwestern ADIZ.
+We have monitored the situation and responded accordingly."

+22 PLA aircraft, 9 PLAN vessels and 1 official ship operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+12 of the aircraft crossed the median line and entered Taiwan's southwestern ADIZ.
+We have monitored the situation and responded accordingly. pic.twitter.com/RCkAnJC4Wy— 國防部 Ministry of National Defense, R.O.C. 🇹🇼 (@MoNDefense) July 24, 2024

 The Ministry did not specify the types of aircraft or vessels involved in the incident but assured that the situation was under close surveillance.
 Incursions by PLA military aircraft and vessels into Taiwan's ADIZ are not uncommon but have escalated tensions in the region, reflecting ongoing geopolitical tensions between Taiwan and China.